Table of Contents

 3. Joining Verbs

-Coordinating conjunctions help join words, phrases, or clauses in a sentence.
-However, using them correctly requires following some basic rules to ensure clarity and proper grammar.
+Coordinating conjunctions join words, phrases, or clauses, but they must be used correctly for clarity and proper grammar.

 1. Join Similar Sentence Elements

 - He likes apples and oranges.
-(Joining two nouns)
+(Joins nouns)

 - She sings beautifully and dances gracefully.
-(Joining two verbs)
+(Joins verbs)

 2. Use a Comma for Independent Clauses